npwoods/bletchmame/README.md

 - 2.11 (TBD)
 	- Enabled Link Time Optimization for Release builds
+	- Fixed a bug that could potentially cause audits to hang
 	- Various build improvements [Davide Cavalca]
 		- CI builds against Qt6.2
 		- No longer hardcoding a particular version of QuaZip